Here are the most common questions related to training, certification and privacy, asked and answered.

 How are your coaches trained?

 Our training curriculum is evidence-based.
 It covers 17 core competencies, including ethics, communication, wellness planning, self-care, behavior change and crisis management.
-We have a 32-hour training program, which includes 16 hours of online content, eight hours of classroom lecture and scenario exercises and eight hours of shadowing an experienced coach.
+We have a 32-hour training program, which includes 16 hours of online content, four hours of classroom lecture and scenario exercises and 20 hours of shadowing an experienced coach.
 In order to be certified as a Face It TOGETHER Addiction Management Coach, our coaches must complete the full training and pass a final exam with a score of 75% or higher.
-Finally, coaches are under close supervision by our lead coach and training team for 90 days and then reviewed.
+Finally, coaches are under close supervision by our Director of Coaching and National Trainer for 90 days and then reviewed.

 Are your coaches credentialed?